MetalBlockchain/metal-docs/docs/subnets/subnet-upgrade.md

 Vital part of Subnet maintenance is performing timely upgrades at all levels of the software stack running your Subnet.
 We hope this tutorial will give you enough information and context to allow you to do those upgrades with confidence and ease.
-If you have additional questions or any issues, please reach out to us on [Telegram Developer Channel](https://t.me/metaldevelopers).